Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney representing fathers in paternity, custody, and divorce matters across the Oklahoma City metro.
-His practice handles establishment cases, contested DNA proceedings, custody and parenting time orders that flow from paternity, and the strategic timing that protects unmarried dads in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He represents fathers in paternity, custody, and divorce matters across the Oklahoma City metro.
+His practice handles establishment cases, contested DNA proceedings, and the custody and parenting time orders that flow from paternity.
+He also handles the strategic timing that protects unmarried dads in Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721